 If you're an individual or a couple with small appetites, this small capacity air fryer is ideal.
 A more compact version of the Instant Vortex (above), turned out crisp, evenly browned fries and succulent chicken during our testing.

 The Vortex Mini can air-fry, roast, bake and reheat as well, and it's easy to clean - although while the crisper plate is dishwasher safe, the basket itself can't be cleaned in a dishwasher.
 Due to the smaller capacity, some experimentation is required to ensure you get the perfect crunchy exterior, and the reheat function can't rival a microwave.
 However, considering the affordable price tag and compact size, we think it's a great buy.

-Read our full review: Instant Vortex Mini air fryer (opens in new tab)
+Read our full Instant Vortex Mini air fryer review

 How we test air fryers